 By doing so, the generated sound waves cancel out background noises and you get your precious silence or music that’s very clear even at low volume.
 This is why noise cancelling headphones are also great at saving your eardrums.

 It all started with the Bose company, way back in 1978.
-Nowadays, Bose makes some of the best models on the market, but you should definitely check a few guidelines to determine what kind of noise cancelling headphones you actually need.
+Nowadays, Bose makes some of the best noise cancelling headphones on the market, but you should definitely check a few guidelines to determine what kind of noise isolating headphones you actually need.

 Wireless or Not

 To some, this will be very important.
 If you’re very old school you probably won’t have any problems with wired noise cancelling headphones, but wireless ones will provide you with much more freedom of movement.